 In this Section we report some results on the 4x40 Gbit/s transmission performed in the PIRELLI LABS laboratories.
-Results on the field trial performed in Rome during summer 2002 can be found in the paper reported at the OFC2003 conference [11].
+Results on the field trial performed in Rome during summer 2002 will be reported at next OFC2003 conference.

 In fig. 1 we report the scheme of our 40 Gbit/s transmitter based on the electrical 4x10 to 1x 40 Gbit/s multiplexing.